CaveSpider1212/Notebook/WSU SPRING 2025 SEMESTER/CPT_S 122/Polymorphism.md

 ```
 Character *pGameChar = NULL; // there is a render() function in Character, the base class

-pGameChar = new Alien; // Alien is derived from Character
+pGameChar = new Alien; // Alien is derived from Character (Alien has its own implementation of render())

-pGameChar->render(); // if render() was not declared as virtual in the Character class, the program would run the render() function of the pointer's type (Character)
+pGameChar->render(); // if render() was not declared as virtual in the Character class, the program would run the render() function of the pointer's type (Character); Since render() is a virtual function, the program will call Alien's implementation of it instead
 ```

 Importance of virtual destructors: